Süleymanname: The illustrations

 The Süleymannâme is a product of careful collaboration between artists and writers.
 The rendering of images is suggestive of one hand due to overall visual uniformity.
-The illustrations generally prioritizes concentrated, opaque pigments over light washes of color.
+The illustrations generally prioritize concentrated, opaque pigments over light washes of color.
 Featured colors are often unorthodox and fantastical, including pinks, purples, bright blues and greens.
 Present throughout the manuscript are detailed geometric motifs, most visible on buildings, textiles and in evocations of grass, water and ground.
 The work exhibits fine detail and precision and crisply drawn lines.
 To promote the storytelling nature of the book, the illustrations often feature registers to break up sections of the composition; one section may be devoted to an enemy group and another to the Ottomans themselves, for example.

 Animals in the Süleymannâme vary between being depicted with traditional colors and being depicted with outlandish colors.
 In "Death of Huseyin Pasa," the horses are more naturalistic, painted in primarily black and brown.
 On the contrary, "Death of Ahmed Pasa" features a blue speckled horse, a far cry from a horse's actual likeness.

 The Süleymannâme features efforts to differentiate between individuals through slight variation in facial features.
 Often, an attempt to feature a specific figure is made.
 In "Execution of Prisoners" Suleiman is easily identifiable because he is the largest figure in the image and he is centrally located.
 Less important figures are rendered more generally, often mirror images of others in their mass, sometimes with minor facial changes.
 This holds true for depictions of court attendants and larger armies, both of Ottomans and foreigners.
 Foreigners are typically differentiated by their style of dress.
 One can tell Ottomans and non-Ottomans apart through their headwear; Ottomans are shown wearing white turbans with red at the top and can be found in every illustration.
 In "Arrival of the Austrian Ambassadors," Austrians are shown wearing red and maroon caps and in "Death of Kalender," the rebel Kalender and his men are shown wearing white turbans with cinched midsections.